jakeyap/Stance_Dataset_CMU/README.md

     Same as A3 but with half the encoded token length.
     Squeeze in more examples per minibatch (n=100)
 ------------------------------------------------------------------
+### ModelA8
+    Same as A1 but dataset is cleaned of hashtags

+### ModelA9
+    Same as A2 but dataset is cleaned of hashtags

 ### **Training algo:**
     If SGD was used, here are the parameters